 Further studies are needed to understand the mechanisms through which these vegetables may affect colon cancer cells.
 However, this compound could inhibit the growth of HT29 cells, colorectal cancer cells.
 Components of cruciferous vegetables may have a favorable effect on biomarkers of cancer-related processes.

 For instance, these compounds could be effective at reducing the growth of abnormal cells.

 Benefits of sulforaphane

 Cruciferous vegetables such as raw broccoli owe most of their health and anti-cancer potential to sulforaphane.
-But, this compound does much more than that.
-Below, we are going to address some of the most important benefits of this compound.
+But, this compound offers a range of additional supports.
+Below, we will explore some of the significant benefits of this compound.
 These health effects are probably going to inspire you to eat broccoli, even if you hate it at the moment.

 One of the most well-known benefits of sulforaphane is anti-cancer activity.
 But, how does the compound work?

 It is highly likely that a combination of different mechanisms plays the role here, and they revolve around sulforaphane and its glutathione conjugate.
 You can see them below.